Loving Tina? us on GitHub0.0k

 Final Thought

-Your job is to keep it aimed in the right direction by understanding Tina’s patterns, give clear prompts, and stay hands-on.\
+AI won’t build your site for you, but it will build with you.
+Your job is to keep it aimed in the right direction by understanding Tina’s patterns, giving clear prompts, and staying hands-on.

 Build small.
 Commit often.
 Iterate confidently.